AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 1. Data from the ScPCA Portal
     - You can find out more about the contents of files and how they were processed from the ScPCA documentation: <https://scpca.readthedocs.io>.
-    - OpenScPCA project contributors [with an Amazon Web Services (AWS) acccount](./index.md#getting-access-to-aws) can access data using the provided `download-data.py` script, [as described below](#using-the-download-data-script).
+    - OpenScPCA project contributors [with an Amazon Web Services (AWS) account](./index.md#getting-access-to-aws) can access data using the provided `download-data.py` script, [as described below](#using-the-download-data-script).
         - If you have not yet been onboarded to OpenScPCA, you will need to access data [directly from the ScPCA Portal](#accessing-data-from-the-scpca-portal).
 1. Results from other OpenScPCA modules
-    - OpenScPCA project contributors with an AWS acccount can obtain results from modules that have been added to the `OpenScPCA-nf` workflow by [following the instructions below](#accessing-scpca-module-results).
+    - OpenScPCA project contributors with an AWS account can obtain results from completed modules using the provided `download-results.py` script, [as described below](#accessing-scpca-module-results).
     - To use results from an in-progress module from the `OpenScPCA-analysis` repository, you may need to run the module yourself to generate its result files.
-1. Test datasets
+2. Test datasets
     - We provide reduced-size test files with simulated and/or permuted versions of both ScPCA Portal data and results from completed modules.
     - These data are used for automated testing, but you can also use them while developing your module if smaller files helps make development more efficient.
     - You do not need an AWS account to download the test files, so you can use this data before you are granted full access to ScPCA data.